cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ##### **msgBlacklist**

 The `addMessageToBlacklist` can be called by the host chain to blacklist certain types of msgs.
+// Note, the blacklist can be dangerous, check the consideration section.
+Inspect

 ```typescript
 function addMessageToBlacklist(portId: string, channelId: string, icaOwnerAddress: string, msgType: string): error {